Inpatient Alcohol Rehab Treatment Levels of Care, Therapy Types & Detox Programs

-What is Alcoholism?
+What Is Alcoholism?

 There are two significant signs of alcohol addiction: tolerance and withdrawal.
 First, the body builds up a tolerance to alcohol after continued exposure.
-As the body adapts to continue functioning, the tolerance increases and leads to a person needing to consume even more alcohol to achieve the desired effects.
+As the body adapts to drinking and so to continue functioning, the tolerance increases and leads to a person needing to consume even more alcohol to achieve the desired effects.
 Furthermore, the body begins to expect the presence of alcohol, and the chemical makeup of the body depends on it.
 The second sign is withdrawal.
 These alcohol withdrawal symptoms are dangerous because they might be fatal.
 So, the need for inpatient alcohol rehab is necessary without a doubt during this critical time.

 Physical symptoms of the second stage include stress and anxiety, accelerated heart rate, disorientation; nausea, the need to purge, and insomnia.
 If a person experiences these symptoms yet continues to drink to calm the discomfort, these are true, clear signs that help is necessary.